Zexsch/GwenBotV3/PRIVACY.md

 ## 6. Data Sharing

 - The bot does **not sell or share personal data**.
-- AI chat history and user name may be sent to the AI API to provide responses.
+- DeepSeek chat history and user name may be sent to [DeepSeek API](https://cdn.deepseek.com/policies/en-US/deepseek-privacy-policy.html) to provide responses.
+**This data is used solely to provide AI responses and is processed according to the AI provider's privacy policy.**

 ---